What you can do if you want to give your super a boost

-For personal contributions (non-tax deductible), spouse contributions or government co-contributions, depending on the total value of your super and income, you can generally contribute up to $100,000 per year.
+Non concessional caps generally apply for personal contributions (non-tax deductible), and spouse contributions you receive.
+Depending on the total value of your super and income, you can generally contribute up to $100,000 per year.
 Your financial adviser will be able to help you determine how much you can contribute in a year based on your situation.

 If you’re under 65, and your balance is less than $1.4 million (in respect of the 2020-21 tax year), you may also be able to take advantage of the bring-forward rules.
 These rules allow you to contribute up to $300,000 over 3 years, however, you won’t be able to make further after-tax contributions for the next 3 years.

 If you go over your contribution limit, penalties will apply.
 However, downsizer contributions are not included in either of the limits mentioned above.

 It’s also worth noting the below changes to the caps, applying from 1 July 2021.
 You can find out more here.

 - the Australian government is increasing the concessional cap from $25,000 to $27,500